Some Impossibility Results for Inference With Cluster Dependence with Large Clusters: Consistent Estimation of Variance

 One can find a similar definition of consistent estimability in \cite{LeCam/Schwartz:60:AMS}.
-The latter paper establishes necessary and sufficient conditions for a parameter to be consistently estimable when the data are cross-sectionally i.i.d.
-See also Theorem 4.1 of \cite{Ibragimov/Hasminskii:1981:StatEst}.
-However, in our case, the data are allowed to be dependent and heterogenously distributed.
+They provide necessary and sufficient conditions for a parameter to be consistently estimable when the data are i.i.d.
+See also Section 1.4 of \cite{Ibragimov/Hasminskii:1981:StatEst} and Section 6.2 of \cite{Pfanzagl:94:ParamStatTheory}.

+Our setting is somewhat nonstandard, requiring a different technique to prove impossibility of consistent estimation.
+It is usually assumed that the probability model is indexed by a certain set, i.e., $\mathcal{P}_n = \{P_{n,h}: h \in \mathcal{H}\}$, where each $P_{n,h}$ is a probability measure indexed by $h$ in some topological space $\mathcal{H}$ that is independent of the sample size $n$.
+One can then redefine the parameter $\psi_n(h) = \theta_n(P_{n,h})$, $h \in \mathcal{H}$, i.e., as a map on $\mathcal{H}$.
+As long as $\psi_n$ behaves ``continuously'' on $\mathcal{H}$, the parameter $\psi$ can be shown to be consistently estimable.
+(See, e.g., Theorem 4.1 of \cite{Ibragimov/Hasminskii:1981:StatEst} and Theorem 6.2.11 of \cite{Pfanzagl:94:ParamStatTheory}.)
+Then the impossibility of consistent estimation stems from the discontinuity of $\psi$ as a map on $\mathcal{H}$, which yields ``non-identifiability'' of the parameter \citep{Potscher:02:Eca}.